jik0730/google-translator-performance-analyzer/README.md

 ### For step 2

-To run the program with csv file `sample.csv`:
+To run the program with csv file `./data/input/sample.csv`:

-	 $ python translator_csv.py sample.csv
+	 $ python translator_csv.py ./data/input/sample.csv

+Then it will output `./data/output/sample.csv`.

 If the file as an argument is not the form of csv, it will print `Input file is not a csv file.`.